Published 13 January 2021

 We might not rely on protection without exposure, though.
 In a recently published pre-print study from Rockefeller University, the authors measured neutralizing activity against SARS-CoV-2 in pre-pandemic sera from patients with prior PCR-confirmed seasonal coronavirus infection.
 While neutralizing activity against seasonal coronaviruses was detected in nearly all sera, cross-reactive neutralizing activity against SARS-CoV-2 was undetectable (Posten 2020).
 The authors conclude that while it is possible that there are rare instances of individuals possessing antibodies from prior seasonal HCoV infection who may be able to also target SARS-CoV-2 S, their data would argue against a broad role for pre-existing protective humoral immunity against SARS-CoV-2.

 Recently, a provocative concept was introduced by Alexander Scheffold and colleagues.
-The authors propose the immunological age as an independent risk factor to develop severe COVID-19 (Bacher 2020).
+The authors propose the immunological age as an independent risk factor for developing severe COVID-19 (Bacher 2020).
 Their reasoning:

 - Unexposed individuals harbor SARS-CoV-2-specific memory T cells with marginal cross-reactivity to common cold corona and other unrelated viruses.

-- Low avidity pre-existing T cell memory negatively impacts on the T cell response against neoantigens such as SARS-CoV-2, which may predispose to develop inappropriate immune reactions especially in the elderly.
+- Low avidity pre-existing T cell memory negatively impacts on the T cell response against neoantigens such as SARS-CoV-2, which may predispose to developing inappropriate immune reactions especially in the elderly.

-Vaccines are the most potent medical products of all times to prevent morbidity and mortality.
+Nobody should forget: vaccines are the most potent medical products of all time to prevent morbidity and mortality.
 Over the last two centuries, no other medical intervention has saved as many lives.
 Without vaccines, many of today’s anti-vaccine activists (Burki 2020) would not have been born (and maybe neither you nor me) because of lack of ancestors – one or more of them would have succumbed to infectious disease before reaching mating age.
 Vaccines train the body’s immune system to recognize and fight pathogens and on the next exposure to the pathogen, the immune system is ready to fight the invader off.
-The vaccination procedure is simple: introduce certain molecules from the pathogen into the body and trigger an immune response.
+The vaccination procedure is simple: introduce certain molecules from the pathogen into the body – the mass equivalent of a few grains of fine salt – and trigger an immune response.
 Vaccines are ‘elegant medicine’ – they prevent rather than treat a disease.

-The SARS-CoV-2 pandemic is a colossal challenge for healthcare systems and societies.
+For quite some time, the SARS-CoV-2 pandemic will continue to be a colossal challenge for healthcare systems and societies.
 It is also the time of the ‘Great Rehearsal’.
 By coordinating global resources and supra-national structures to react swiftly, science is currently creating the infrastructure to fight any other new and potentially far deadlier viral disease that emerges in the future.
 SARS-CoV-2 is not the last pathogen humanity will have to deal with in the 21st century and more enzootic viruses will jump from their animal reservoirs to humans.
-However, after this pandemic, hopefully we will be better prepared for future challenges, with new vaccine platforms that can quickly be adapted to newly emerging viral diseases.
+After this pandemic, hopefully we will be better prepared for future challenges, with new vaccine platforms that can be quickly adapted to newly emerging viral diseases.
 There is even a final twist to the unexpected events of 2020: the SARS-CoV-2 pandemic is opening up a new era of vaccine development.
-In 10 years we can expect to have a wide range of new and innovative vaccines we would not have dared to previously dream of.
+In 10 years we can expect to have a wide range of new and innovative vaccines (Dolgin 2021) we would not have dared to previously dream of.

 The Coalition for Epidemic Preparedness Innovation (CEPI), an international nongovernmental organization funded by the Wellcome Trust, the Bill and Melinda Gates Foundation, the European Commission, and eight countries (Australia, Belgium, Canada, Ethiopia, Germany, Japan, Norway, and the United Kingdom), is supporting development of vaccines against five epidemic pathogens on the World Health Organization (WHO) priority list (Lurie 2020).